What accommodation has been built?

 The original plans provided for an on-carriageway bus stop.
 However, Bath Road is the A39 and is the main arterial route into Bridgwater from the east.
 There is therefore a need to ensure that traffic is not held up when buses are setting down and picking up passengers.
 There is also a risk that the operation of the junction would be impacted if the bus stop were kept on carriageway.

 The bus stop has been designed with dimensions sufficient to enable vehicles to exit the A39 and decelerate in a safe manner prior to coming to a stop.
-The layout will also enable buses to be kept clear of the running carriageway to ensure they do not interrupt the flow of traffic on the A39.
+The layout also enables buses to be kept clear of the running carriageway to ensure they do not interrupt the flow of traffic on the A39.
 The exit taper has been designed to enable buses to merge safely on to the A39.

 There is also a need to ensure that facilities for all road users are provided for when new junctions are provided.
 These facilities must be designed with all road users in mind, including less confident cyclists.
 Where possible, off road cycle facilities should be provided and a width of 3.5m is recommended to provide for an effective separation between cyclists and pedestrians.

 The scheme was therefore adjusted to incorporate these items resulting in the verge being reduced and the hard standing being increased.
-The current plan here shows the latest design.